tektutor/openshift-july-2025/Day2/README.md

 ## Info - Openshift Worker Node
 <pre>
-- this can be Physical Server or a Virtual Machine locally or on cloud with some Operating System installed in it
+- this can be a Physical Server or a Virtual Machine locally or on cloud with either RHEL or RHCOS Operating System installed in it
 - this is where user applications will be running
 - in addition to the user applications, some minimal Openshift common components also runs there
   - kubelet - a service that communicates with the CRI-O Container Runtime via the CRI interface